sashank5644/LlamaIndex-History-Project/Options/Option_1_README.md

 # Step 3

-Start Ollama if not running
+Start Ollama if not already running

 # Step 4